-- ↓ In the NetCDF-Control set a sub-range of 1 to 25 only. - 4 In the Animation Producer module click on the Movie Creation button - In Movie Creation enter the path and Filename streamlineSeedSurface_25ts.mpg. - In Movie Creation select the following parameters; your video will show animated streamlines of one time step and then move on to the next time step (the streamlines one hour later):
+- ♣ In the NetCDF-Control set a sub-range of 1 to 25 only. - ♣ Open the Animation Director by clicking on - ♣ Move the time slider to time 01:00.000.
+In the NetCDF-Control module, click on the stopwatch symbol next to Time and select Time:value. - ♣ In the Animation Director time line, hover over the orange keyframe at 01:00.000 and set the second value to 25.
+Move the time slider back to 00:00.000 and check if the second value of the keyframe is 1 (first time step). - In the Animation Director, click on the Movie Creation button - ♣ In Movie Creation enter the path and FilenamestreamlineSeedSurface_25ts.mpg. - ♣ In Movie Creation select the following parameters and afterwards press Create Movie.
+Your video will show animated streamlines of one time step and then move on to the next time step (the streamlines one hour later):